 - f.
 Drive-through and drive-up sales require only a Site Plan Review Permit without further requirement for a Conditional Use Permit or public hearing for interface considerations; and, - g.
 General retail uses, professional offices, restaurants, and banks require only a Site Plan Review Permit without further requirement for a public hearing for interface considerations. - 35.
 The traffic signal at G Street and Project Driveway 1, north of the proposed hotel, shall be connected into the City's street synchronization system to the satisfaction of the City Engineer or designee. - 36.
 Sandpiper Drive, at a minimum, shall be constructed from Yosemite Avenue north to "Children's Avenue".
 Upon completion of the traffic signal at G Street and Project Driveway 1, north of the proposed hotel, Sandpiper Drive shall be constructed to Project Driveway 1.
-Prior to the issuance of any occupancy permit for any of the multi-family residential buildings, the two office buildings at the northern portion of the project site, or the hotel, Sandpiper Drive shall be constructed in its entirety to connect to Mercy Avenue. - 37.
+Prior to the issuance of any occupancy permit for any of the multi-family residential buildings, the two office buildings at the northern portion of the project site, or the hotel, Sandpiper Drive shall be constructed in its entirety to connect to Mercy Avenue.
+Reimbursements for street frontage improvements shall be given and calculated according to Merced Municipal Code Section 17.58.
+The value to be used in determining all collector-width reimbursement amounts shall be the current cost based on the work being done at the time the application involving reimbursement is submitted.
+The cost at the time of original installation does not apply. - 37.
 Safe pedestrian access from the multi-family residential portion of the project to the commercial portions of the site shall be provided. - 38.
 In the event that the parcels of the subject site are ever subdivided or modified, in the manner suggested by the site plan or otherwise, cross-access and use agreements shall be put into place such that parking for all uses meets or exceeds City standards. - 39.
 The entire development should be designed with a similar or complimentary aesthetic to the renderings shown at Attachment F of Planning Commission Staff Report #19-29. - 40.
 For any illuminated signs placed above the ground floor, all illumination shall be located and directed in such a manner that light does not spill over to the east or north.
 Prior to installation, illuminated signs shall be approved by the Planning Manager or designee, and may require an analysis of lumens or other measurements of illumination as deemed necessary.
 Monument signs are not subject to this condition.